Wisconsin School Counselors

 • Wisconsin school counselors are leaders in student advocacy and educational improvement.

-Contact schools offering school counseling or mental health counseling programs and learn how you can begin a career as a Wisconsin School Counselor.
+Contact schools offering school counseling or mental health counseling programs and learn how you can begin a career as a Wisconsin school counselor.

 FIND SCHOOLS